The road is long. May these tips guide your writing journey.

 What worked for me might not work for you.
 But I hope my experience inspires you.
 Don't give up.
 Keep going patiently!

 I have already started working on my second memoir, a medical and food memoir about my twenty-six-year journey with eosinophilic esophagitis (EoE), a rare autoimmune disorder of the esophagus and how, in twelve months, I healed myself when I created my own diet.
-I have written about my journey and my healing diet in Patient Worthy on my website blog, and in Medium.
+I have written about my journey and my healing diet in my website blog, and in Medium.

 More praise for Come What May, I Want to Run.